 The CDF creates a level playing field that is well-understood to organized contributors, which further, translate into more contributors, hence resulting in a better Jenkins, faster.
 Over the past years, the Jenkins project has been steadily growing more structures that provide this clarity, and this is the newest step on this trajectory.

 Any serious dev teams are combining multiple tools and services to cover the whole software development spectrum.
 A lot of work gets reinvented in those teams to integrate those tools together.
 Jenkins will be working more closely with other projects under the umbrella of the CDF, which would result in better aligned software with less overlap.

 Our users are practitioners trying to improve the software development process in their organizations.
 They get that CI/CD/automation which unlocks the productivity that their organizations need, but that’s not always obvious to their organizations as a whole.
 So our users often struggle to get the necessary support.
 The CDF will advocate for the practice of Continuous Delivery, and because it’s not coming from a vendor or a project, it will reach the people who can lend that support.

 So I hope you can see why we are so excited about this!

 In fact, for us, this is an idea that we’ve been cooking for close to two years.
 I don’t think I’m exaggerating much to say the whole idea of the CDF started from the Jenkins project.

-A lot of people have done a lot of work behind the scene to make this happen.
-But a few people played such instrumental roles that I have to personally thank them.
-Chris Aniszczyk for his patience and persistence, R. Tyler Croy for cooking and evolving the idea, and Tracy Miranda for making an idea into a reality.
+A lot of people have done so much work behind the scene to make this happen.
+But a few people played such instrumental roles that I have to personally thank them namely, Chris Aniszczyk for his patience and persistence, R. Tyler Croy for cooking and evolving the idea, and Tracy Miranda for bringing this idea into a reality.